Madiou Keita

-Haladj Madiou Keita (born 29 August 2004) is a professional footballer who plays as a centre-back or left-back for Swedish Superettan club Örgryte, on loan from Ligue 1 club Auxerre.
-Born in France, he represented Guinea at youth level.
+Haladj Madiou Keita (born 29 August 2004) is a professional footballer who plays as a centre-back or left-back for Allsvenskan club Västerås SK.
+Born in France, he represents Guinea internationally.

 Club career

 Keita was a youth product of Angers.
 In 2021, he joined the youth team of Auxerre.
 In February 2023e made his debut with Auxerre's reserves side.
 On 18 November 2023, he made his debut with senior's side in a Coupe de France victory against Pays du Valois, playing full 90 minutes.

-On 14 February 2025, Keita was loaned out to Swedish Superettan club Örgryte IS on deal until 30 June 2025.
+On 14 February 2025, Keita was loaned out to Superettan club Örgryte IS on deal until 30 June 2025.

+On 3 June 2026, Keita signed a three-year contract with Allsvenskan club Västerås SK.

 International career

 In August 2023, Keita received his first call up to the Guinea national team for the friendly game against Malawi.
 In July 2024, he was named in Guinea Olympic team's squad for the Paris Olympics.
 He appeared in all 3 group stage games for Mali as the team failed to qualify to the next stage.

+Keita made his debut for the senior Guinea national team on 15 November 2025 in a friendly against Liberia.